 The state will not pay your entire bill and parents still need to contribute.
 Another key factor to remember is that subsidized child care is provided for only a portion of a 24-hour day when neither parent is available to provide care on their own.
 That lack of coverage needs to occur due to the parent’s participation in the activities listed above.

 Additional eligibility requirements vary with each program.
 They can be based on income, family size, and many other factors.
 Due to limited federal government funding levels, a waiting list is often put into place by the state.
 This is used to identify and track approved families that are waiting to receive child care services.
 This fact should not deter you from applying though.

-In most cases, the enrollee will need to pay part of the child care costs.
+In most cases, the enrollee will need to pay part of the child care costs, however some free day or child care may be offered in Missouri.
 This amount will usually vary depending on the age of your child, your income and the type of day or child care provider you select.
 The Missouri Department Social Services may have the resources to cover, and find you to be qualified for, paying all of the costs.
 But this is rare.

 The exact determination of any fees or co-payments due from the parent will depend on the program you are eligible for and the actual provider charges.
 Each and every family will be responsible for any charges that exceed the state of Missouri’s Child Development and Care Program payment amount.
 Some additional costs and fees may be involved to, and this can include registration, meals, transportation and other costs.

 Applying for and getting free daycare in Missouri